 - Make an appointment to review application, eligibility, and honors course selection.

 All Honors Program students will receive Honors course advising, scheduling, and consultation.

 For further information about the Honors Program, contact the Academic Excellence Office at 956-872-6440.

 The Honors Curriculum is concentrated in select STC courses designated as Core Curriculum, courses in the major, and/or Bachelor of Applied Technology courses.

 The Honors Curriculum will be presented to students in designated Honors class sections.
 Each Honors section is limited in enrollment, instructed by specifically chosen instructors, and incorporates enrichment activities or thematic exploration.

 Honors Program Graduation

-Students, who have applied for an Associate degree and have completed 12 credit hours of Core Curriculum Honors courses and maintained a 3.25 or higher GPA, will graduate from the Honors Program.
+Students who complete the appropriate course of study for an Associate Degree or Bachelor of Applied Technology Degree, earn 12 credit hours of Honors courses, and maintain a 3.25 or higher GPA, are eligible to graduate from the Honors Program.